emmt/LocalFilters.jl/test/anonymous-function-bug.md

   - max. abs. diff: 0.0

 The issue seems to be related to the `init` method when it is an anonymous function which depends on a local variable.
-The new code (commit #) fix this issue.
+This issue is fixed by commit 2cdecf20586436c169636379be9362615e0959fd.
 For the above tests, the speed-up is about a factor of 60 for an array of 400×400 `Float64` entries and a neighborhood of 5×3 cells.
 On an AMD Ryzen Threadripper 2950X 16-Core processor at 2.2 GHz, the new versions deliver about 1.6 Gflops for `localmean!` and about 2.2 Gflops for `convolve!`.
 These speeds are not much improved in single precision, so loop vectorization is not effective.

 The bilateral filter and morphological filters do not have the same issue: